Asian-inspired, romantic, tranquil

 - The sleek infinity pool built from Indonesian volcanic rock

-The Amanyara overall can feel like a dream, which is, of course, part of the genius of the brand, which has made an art of the fusion of haute design (and haute prices), a laissez-faire ambiance and the illusion of a totally responsibility-free vacation.
+Overall, Amanyara can feel like a dream, which is, of course, part of the genius of the brand, which has made an art of the fusion of haute design (and haute prices), a laissez-faire ambience and the illusion of a totally responsibility-free vacation.
 There are no set meal times, no minimum ages or date restrictions for kids, no dress code and no checks to sign (whatever you order is automatically charged to your room).
-Guests, whether first-timers or Aman junkies, are made to feel part of the club, encouraging you to do what you want when you want it.
+Guests, whether first-timers or Aman junkies, are made to feel part of the club, encouraging you to do what you want, when you want.
 Of course, there’s a large and excellent staff working hard behind the scenes to make the experience feel effortless.

 Perched on the edge of the resort, the 164-foot-long infinity pool is made of black volcanic rock from Indonesia and framed by three enormous daybeds (salas) and boasts incredible views.
 The gorgeous beach, however, beckons with powder soft sand and ample activities including paddle-boarding, kayaking, sailing and more.
 At sunset, most guests gather at the poolside bar for an aperitif, and a recent visit revealed that while there’s no official dress code, this is not your sarong-and-flip-flop kind of resort: styles ranged from a woman in a form-fitting strapless black dress and pearl choker to a young man sporting Pumas, a hipster haircut and a fedora.